padobrik/.BED_annotation/README.md

 # parseq_challenge
-My implementation of algorythm for defining genes in target panel.
+My implementation of algorithm for defining genes in target panel.